project-hatohol/hatohol/server/README.md

 Ex.) `mkdir /var/lib/hatohol`

-If you use a default setting you execute (3) method.
+If you use a default setting, you execute step (3a).
-But if you want to use your PID file, you execute (3)` method.
+But if you want to use your PID file, you execute step (3b).
-(3) start hatohol process
+(3a) start hatohol process

     $ HATOHOL_DB_DIR=<directory preapred in step (2)> hatohol --config-db-server <Config DB Server:[port]>